First Judicial District of Pennsylvania: Court of Common Pleas

-The Court of Common Pleas is led by a President Judge and Administrative Judges, Common Pleas is further broken down into three divisions: trial, family and orphans' court division.
+The Court of Common Pleas is led by a President Judge and Administrative Judges.
+Common Pleas is further broken down into three divisions: trial, family and orphans' court division.

-As of March 2019, the President Judge of the Court of Common Pleas is the Honorable Idee Fox, and the current trial division Administrative Judge is the Honorable Jacqueline F. Allen.
-There are 70 commissioned judges in the trial division, supplemented by senior judges.
-Of the commissioned judges, 41 sit in the criminal section of trial division and 29 sit in the civil section of the trial division.
-The civil and criminal sections each have their own supervising judge (being, respectively, the Honorable Arnold New and the Honorable Leon Tucker as of March 2019).
+As of November 2023, the President Judge of the Court of Common Pleas is the Honorable Nina Wright-Padilla, and as of January 16, 2024, the current Administrative Judge is the Honorable Daniel J. Anders, having previously served as the civil division's supervising judge.
+As of January 23, 2024, there are 29 judges, including senior judges, sitting in the Civil Trial Division.
+As of July 6, 2021, there were 39 judges in the Criminal Trial Division.
+The civil and criminal sections each have their own supervising judges, including a separate supervising judge for the civil division's Commerce Case Management Program.
+As of January 16, 2024, the Commerce Program's Supervising Judge is the Honorable Abbe F. Fletman, and the Criminal Division Supervising Judge is the Honorable Rose Marie Defino-Nastasi as of June 14, 2023.

 The family division is broken down into the Juvenile Branch and Domestic Relations, and has 25 assigned judges.
-The family division has its own Administrative Judge and Supervising Judge (being the Honorable Margaret T. Murphy and the Honorable Walter J. Olszewksi as of March 2019).
-As of March 2019, there are four judges assigned to the Orphan's Court Division, including its own Administrative Judge (the Honorable Matthew D. Carrafiello).
+The Family Division has its own Administrative Judge and Supervising Judge (being the Honorable Margaret T. Murphy and the Honorable Walter J. Olszewksi as of May 2024).
+As of May 2024, there are four judges assigned to the Orphan's Court Division, including its own Administrative Judge (Hon.
+Sheila Woods-Skipper as of May 2024).